Which characters do you kill, when do you kill them, and why?

 Spoiler: he does, in movie five, because this franchise pulls in gobs of money with every storyline they pretend to cease and ultimately pick back up.

-But wait—Gandalf dies in much the same manner as Barbossa, and then returns from the grave as well, and I bawl every single time.
+But wait—Gandalf dies in much the same manner as Barbossa, and then returns from the grave as well, and we bawl every single time.
 Because watching Gandalf die has a heavy finality to it.
 When Gandalf dies, he dies.
 He may come back in The Two Towers, but it’s not the second or third time he’s pulled this stunt.

 Killing a character with a history of rising from the dead doesn’t tug at readers’ heartstrings.
 Killing a character in a story where death is not final defeats the purpose of killing your character.
 You lose the emotional punch.
-The only time it works in such a setting is when it’s entire purpose is to signify the character’s growth and development.
+The only time it works in such a setting is when its entire purpose is to signify the character’s growth and development.
 And sure, you can argue that’s the case with Hector Barbossa, and his death scene succeeds in that respect, but the editing, the emotional follow-up, even the musical score, suggest the writers’ motivations were more emotionally than structurally driven.

-The other problem when killing a character for emotional impact is more relevant to the gallavanting detective women who inspire my own writing.
+Another problem when killing a character for emotional impact is more relevant to the gallavanting detective women who inspire my own writing.

 Killing for man-pain is when writers kill a significant female character solely to jump start the male characters’ story arc, in a way that suggests the only way men can ever grow and develop is when someone kills the women they’re in love with or with whom they have a close association.
 Television writers often turn women into props, so when they die their significance as characters is only expressed through how the men around aggressively brood in their absence.